Fort Collins, CO · Colorado

 Today's pollen count in Fort Collins

 Today in Fort Collins, Colorado, the forecasted pollen level is very high with an allergy index of 5.
-The primary allergen is Birch.
+The primary allergen is Ragweed.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Fort Collins.
 Actual exposure can vary by neighborhood, weather, and time outdoors.